 Digital curriculum providers continuously evaluate curriculums to make them more refined and comprehensive.
 Its role is to provide objective data to check whether or not the curriculum is benefiting its intended beneficiaries.
 This helps tailor objectives and goals to ensure that the curriculum helps attain the most relevant ones.

-It’s a crucial element of curriculum development, as the K12 education market is set to grow to a whopping $525.7 billion by 2031.
+It’s a crucial element of curriculum development and evaluation, as the K12 education market is set to grow to a whopping $525.7 billion by 2031.
 This spells the need for continuous improvements to ensure the curriculum remains relevant.

 When looked at closely, evaluation data serves several purposes to help with curriculum development.
 These include:

 - It helps assess improvements at the student level, such as what skills and knowledge they’ve acquired, where the child could need help, what kind of help they need in particular, and what tools can be used to help each student’s development.

 - In the classroom, evaluation data can help analyze which objectives in the curriculum have been met, whether the tools and methods used are relevant, and if any re-teaching is needed.

 - At the school level, it can help curriculum developers understand if there is less or more emphasis on an individual class, whether the overall objectives are being met, and if any areas require more attention throughout the school.
 It also helps assess the school’s effectiveness as a whole.

 At its crux, evaluation helps understand the curriculum’s strengths and weaknesses, allowing its developers to use objective data and make necessary improvements.

 However, the evaluation results will prove good if schools and institutions adopt certain best practices when developing curriculums.